 They include a bunch of caffeine — though you should be careful with it — and various amino acids that help aid you during a workout.
 When combined with a healthy diet, Total War can truly help you get the most out of your exercises.

-Final Verdict for Total War Pre Workout
+Verdict: Total War Pre Workout Review

 We like this product.
-It contains a wide variety of essential and non-essential nutrients for the body that will not only help you get pumped for your workout, but will also keep you pumped for much longer than usual.
+It contains a wide variety of essential and non-essential nutrients for the body that will not only help you get pumped for your workout but will also keep you pumped for much longer than usual.

 Total War Pre Workout has a large amount of raving reviews from customers that have tried their product.
 Outside of the concentrated caffeine (which is manageable), there isn’t a lot to worry about and can be taken safely.